viktoriaz32/Excel-VBA-FMCG-Price-Promotion-Analysis/README.md

 - Supporting tables: Pricelist (list of prices), Competitor (competitor price data), and Media (media activity inputs).

 This structured data model enables the analysis pipeline to run consistently, supports repeatability, and provides a clean foundation for the KPI calculations and dashboard automation that follow.

+### DataValidation sheet

+Manual checks (COUNTIF/COUNTIFS, SUMPRODUCT) verify keys and relationships before any modeling or automation.

+### LookupMap

+Join blueprint: It shows which tables join on which keys, and the exact lookup formulas (INDEX/MATCH, COUNTIFS keys, helper keys).

 ## Data preparation and cleaning

 ## Modeling and KPI computation